 Is this Bible School just going to fill me with head knowledge?

 Holy Fire Ministry Training School is not just about intellectual knowledge.
-Academics is important, but more important is God's work in your life.
+Academics are important, but more important is God's work in your life.
 Our desire is that you encounter God and that he changes you from the inside out.
 This has been the testimony of the students: "Holy Fire School is a life transforming experience".
 We love God, his Word and one another.
 In this environment real heart-transformation happens, equipping you for both life and ministry.

 How long is the school?